equivalent/equivalent.github.io/_posts/article/2018-08-20-is-rails-still-relevant-in-2018.md

 So for those interested on my take on this here it is.

-First I'll go trough some philosophical points of web-development, work life and then I'll shine some light on the technologies themself to better explain what they aim for.
+> First I'll go trough some philosophical points of web-development, work life and then I'll
+> shine some light on the technologies themself to better explain what they aim for.

 ### TL;DR ?

 To long to read ?
-Let me place the conclusion to the top of the article then and you don't have to read the rest.
+I'll  place the conclusion to the top of the article then and you don't have to read the rest.

 In retrospect I would choose "Ruby on Rails" as my primary technology again even in 2018.